celevitz/touRnamentofchampions/README.md

 #> # ℹ 2 more variables: randomizer4 <chr>, time <dbl>
 ```

-### 5c.
+### 5d.
 Results

 -   `season`: Season number
 -   `episode`: Episode number
--   `round`: Stage of the tournament: Play-in, Round of 32, Round of 16,
+-   `round`: Stage of the tournament: Play-in, Qualifier semi-final, Qualifier
-Quarterfinals, Semifinals, Final}
+final, Round of 32, Round of 16, Quarterfinals, Semifinals, Final
 -   `challenge`: Variable to help distinguish rounds within the same Coast &
 Round
 -   `coast`: Are they East or West Coast?